datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

 * Can perform TLS termination

 **Notes:**
 - The NLB is the most efficient load balancer, capable of handling millions of requests per second.
-Ambassador Labs recommends this for streaming connections since it maintains the connection stream between the client and Emissary-ingress.
+Ambassador Labs recommends this for streaming connections since it maintains the connection stream between the client and Edge Stack
 - Most of the [load balancer annotations](#load-balancer-annotations) are respected by the NLB.
 You need to manually configure the proxy protocol and take an extra step to enable cross-zone load balancing.
-- Because it operates at L4 and cannot modify the request, you need to tell Emissary-ingress whether or not to terminate TLS (see [TLS termination](#tls-termination) notes below for more details).
+- Because it operates at L4 and cannot modify the request, you need to tell Edge Stack whether or not to terminate TLS (see [TLS termination](#tls-termination) notes below for more details).

 ### Application Load Balancer (ALB)